revisit-studies/.github/profile/README.md

 You can check out a demo of various studies at https://revisit.dev/study/.

-The main repository you might care about is https://github.com/revisit-studies/study.
+The main repository you might care about if you want to create a study is https://github.com/revisit-studies/study.

+If you're looking for the reVISit python bindings go to https://github.com/revisit-studies/revisitpy.

 ### Community contribution